 And when done correctly, tells those consumers that their brand is active and focused on communication.

-Having a social media presence without an active social media marketing strategy can be just as catastrophic for your business as having no plan at all.
+If you want to build a social media presence, you need to have an active social media marketing strategy.
+Because not having it can be just as catastrophic for your business as having no plan at all.

 Before we get into how to build an effective social media marketing strategy, here are some ways social media marketing can improve your business.

 7 Major Benefits of Social Media Marketing